riverhuang1107/everai_documentation/README_en.md

 ## Prepare volume
 Before your application is deployed in the cloud, you should construct your volume first, if your app uses at least one volume.

-You can create a function to manager and prepare your volume and related files to use the `@app.prepare` decorator.
+You can create a function by the `@app.prepare` decorator to manager and prepare your volume and related files.

 ```python
 import time